 Another important difference is that IDRC is a “one-stop” door replacement provider.
 We supply not only the door, but also the lockset and hardware, painting services, as well as delivery and installation services.
 We will take care of any unforseen issues or problems with your door installation project, and our 1-year warranty means that we will come back to your home to fix problems that may pop up at a later time.
 Our process is significantly easier than purchasing doors from a lumberyard, selecting your lockset and hardware from a hardware retailer, transporting the doors in a rented truck to your home, scheduling a contractor to cut and install the new doors, and finally hiring a painter to paint the new doors.
 With this do-it-yourself approach, any defect or error in materials is purely your own responsibility.

 Visiting the showroom is not mandatory, but depending on the product you are interested in a showroom visit can be useful.
 Such a visit provides an opportunity to see and touch the actual product before placing the order, for example to get a “feel” for the various types and brands of locksets that we offer.
-However, many customers do not visit our showroom at all, and are comfortable making their decision through the information provided to them in their homes by our sales representative.
+However, many customers do not visit our showroom at all and are comfortable making their decision through the information provided to them in their homes by our sales representative.

 No. We are a “one-stop” provider of door products and door installation services, and we prefer to handle the entire door replacement process from start to finish.
 We have refined product ordering and door preparation procedures that are tightly integrated with our suppliers.
 Our processes are not able to accommodate accepting doors from other sources.
 Note that a key advantage of our policy is that we will be accountable for all aspects of your door replacement project, from any defects in materials to the overall quality of the workmanship and final installation.

 Can I purchase just the door from IDRC and install the door myself or have my contractor install it?

 No, we prefer to handle the entire door replacement process from start to finish.
 Our processes are not equipped to sell door products without installation services.

-Q: What if I have fewer interior doors to be replaced than the minimum 6 swing doors (or 3 closet openings)?
+What if I have fewer interior doors to be replaced than the minimum 6 swing doors (or 3 closet openings)?

 Our services are best suited to customers who need to replace a number of doors at a time.
 Our door replacement procedures involve multiple visits to each customer home, including to obtain digital measurements as well as to install the doors themselves.
 Therefore, we can only offer our advertised low prices on orders of at least six interior swing doors.
-If there are five or fewer interior swing doors to be replaced, then we will need to add a $250 trip fee to cover our costs.
+If there are five or fewer interior swing doors to be replaced, then we will need to add a $250 installation fee to cover our costs.
 There is no trip fee if the order includes at least one exterior entry or premium/specialty (i.e., glass, mirror) door.